TaherCCG/TaherCCG/README.md

 ---

 ### 🎯 2025 Goals
-- ✅ Launch OneLoveOneUmmah MVP
+- ✅ Launch MVP for a purpose-driven wellbeing platform
 - 📚 Study for AWS Solutions Architect Associate
 - ✍️ Write a dev blog series on Flask + Dokku deployments
+- 🌱 Explore open-source contribution in Django or Vue ecosystems
+- 🚧 Developing a web-based tool to simplify live server management for gaming communities

 ---